NiiFrance/NiiFrance/README.md

 <h1 align="center">Hi there, I'm Enoch France! 👋</h1>

 <h3 align="center">
-  I'm passionate about building and managing scalable, resilient systems.
-Leveraging cutting-edge technologies and automation tools, I streamline software development and delivery pipelines to create efficient workflows.
+  I'm enthusiastic about building and managing systems that are scalable and reliable.
+Using modern technologies and automation tools, I aim to simplify software development and delivery processes to make workflows more efficient.
 </h3>

 <p align="center">